bbauska/HTML5-webdev/html-basics.md

 <script defer src="myscript.js"></script>
 ```

-The async attribute is used to indicate to the browser that the script file can be executed asynchronously.
-The HTML parser does not need to pause at the point it reaches the script tag to fetch and execute, the execution can happen whenever the script becomes ready after being fetched in parallel with the document parsing.
+The async attribute is used to indicate to the browser that the script file can be
+executed asynchronously.
+The HTML parser does not need to pause at the point it
+reaches the script tag to fetch and execute, the execution can happen whenever the
+script becomes ready after being fetched in parallel with the document parsing.

-The defer attribute tells the browser to only execute the script file once the HTML document has been fully parsed.
+The defer attribute tells the browser to only execute the script file once the HTML

-**Example:**
+document has been fully parsed.

+<h4>Example:</h4>

 ```html
 <!--